simplicitesoftware/tomcat/README.md

 The default webapps have been removed, other changes are in the `conf` folder and 3 additional JARs have been included in the `lib` folder:

 - `simplicite-valves.jar` contains the optional valves that you can use along with Simplicit&eacute;
-- `mariadb-java-client-x.y.z-bin` the MariaDB JDBC driver
+- `mysql-connector-java-x.y.z-bin` the MySQL JDBC driver
 - `postgresql-x.y.z` the PostgreSQL JDBC driver

 Usage